 Ease of Use

-Whether you're in the middle of the river or bustling about camp packing or unpacking your gear, accessing your stuff should be facilitated, not hindered, by your carrying vessel.
+Whether you're in the middle of the river or bustling about camp packing and unpacking your gear, accessing your stuff should be facilitated, not hindered, by your carrying vessel.
 We set out to evaluate how easy it is to pack each model, how quickly the stuff inside can be found while the product is in use, and how each model carries from one location to another.

 The Bill's Bag, Hydraulic, and SealLine Boundary all have comfortable backpack straps that can be removed when you don't need them.
 Both the Boundary and the Hydraulic have useful additional straps like a sternum strap and webbing waist belt to help you cart your gear easily from place to place.
 The Bill's Bag also has these features, but the sternum strap is so low as to be basically useless for anyone shorter than 6 feet.
 The Boundary's backpack harness is very involved to remove and reattach, with straps that have to be unthreaded and several straps and buckles that are left behind on the bag after the harness is off.
 In contrast, the Bill's Bag and Hydraulic harnesses are both easily removed by aluminum buckles, making it a matter of seconds to turn your dry bag into a backpack when you need it.

-The Outdoor Products 3-Pack is also neat because for one of the lowest prices of any model we tested, you get not one but three dry bags.
+The Earth Pak Original has a single adjustable (unpadded) strap that makes it easy to carry to and from the beach, hands-free.
+It also comes with a clear cell phone case, though this proved to be too short for most of today's oversized smartphones.
+We tried both the very tall LG V60 ThinQ and the bulky iPhone 12 Pro Max, and both were too tall to seal this little bag shut.
+The Outdoor Products 3-Pack is also neat because, for one of the lowest prices of any model we tested, you get not one but three dry bags.
 They're a little lacking in some other departments but are very convenient sizes for keeping small items contained within larger bags.
-The 2, 4, and 10-liter pouches give you the option to choose what size you need that day all for one minimal price.
+The 2, 4, and 10-liter pouches give you the option to choose what size you need that day, all for one minimal price.

 You can't expect your stuff to stay dry if rips and tears provide unwanted water channels.
-To excel at its job, these products need to be tough enough to hold up to thrashings of your chosen adventure.
+To excel at its job, these products need to be tough enough to hold up to the thrashings of your chosen adventure.
 We evaluated the (in)destructibility of the main compartment's material and the features of each model, such as clips and straps.

 From paddleboarding to whitewater expeditions, dry bags are an essential part of any water person's gear arsenal.
 Whether you are trying to protect expensive electronic equipment, need backpacking specific gear, or just want to avoid waterlogged clothes for the drive home from the lake, this review covers the in's and out's of the best models on the market.
 We spent months learning everything there is to know about these products, so you don't have to, and when it's time to pull the trigger and buy your own, you'll know exactly what to get so you can leave the water in the lake.